Our Team of Autism Specialists

 Donna Macari serves as the Director of Operations of The Center for Social Enrichment and Educational Development, LLC (“The SEED Center”).
 She holds a Bachelor’s degree in English from Southern Connecticut State University.
 Ms. Macari has extensive administrative and operations background.
 Most notably, she spent 11 years running residential programs that serves individuals with disabilities.
 In that capacity, Ms. Macari was instrumental in bringing clients out of institutional placements and into the community.
 Ms. Macari has also acted as an advocate to families throughout the years.
 In her commitment to serve children, Ms. Macari owned and operated a daycare where children with disabilities were welcomed and therapeutic services were integrated into the daycare curriculum.

-Lindsay Kaplan, MEd, BCBA
+Lindsay Decima, MEd, BCBA

-Lindsay Kaplan serves as a Clinical Coordinator/BCBA at the Center for Social Enrichment and Educational Development, LLC (“The SEED Center”).
+Lindsay Decima serves as a Clinical Coordinator/BCBA at the Center for Social Enrichment and Educational Development, LLC (“The SEED Center”).
 She holds a Bachelor’s of Science degree from Union College and a Master’s of Education from the University of Massachusetts, Boston.
 Lindsay is a Board Certified Behavior Analyst (BCBA) and has been providing services to individuals with autism and other developmental disabilities within the public school and home setting since 2007.
 Lindsay has supervised home and school ABA programs and specializes in staff and parent training, Discrete Trial programming, and behavior management.
 Additionally, she teaches piano lessons to children diagnosed with Autism Spectrum Disorders.
 Lindsay is committed to excellence and strives to provide exceptional service to enrich the lives of children with developmental disabilities and their families.

 Bethany Sockel, MS, BCBA